 In the run-up to the International Day of Women and Girls in Science, several activities are organized around the world over a period of ten days to arouse the interest of young people in science.
-With the pandemic, the last events were held more in virtual mode.

 In addition, the Faculty of UQAM presents on its website some portraits of women in science (in French only – https://femmes.sciences.uqam.ca/).
 For its part, the Canadian government’s website is full of resources, presenting inspiring profiles in various forms (texts, videos, podcasts).